Review of the Hive Global Leader's Program

 Just as a reminder, this is only one person’s experiences and thoughts on the program.
 Many of the other attendees probably have different stories.
 Since Hive’s founder, Ryan Allis, will be devoting more time to Hive’s development after he graduates from Harvard business school in a few days, future sessions will probably be very different also.

-That being said, I highly recommend this program to anyone who wants to become an entrepreneur, or is still trying to figure out what they want to do in life.
+That being said, if you can get some kind of sponsorship, I highly recommend this program to anyone who wants to become an entrepreneur, or is still trying to figure out what they want to do in life.
 The program is geared more toward social entrepreneurship rather than something like a hard tech startup, but even as someone who leaned heavily toward the hard tech side I found this experience incredibly valuable.
 Even as someone who thought I already had every aspect of my life’s goal previously planned out, I found the life-planning exercise extremely helpful for deciding upon the next steps.
 The incredible networking opportunities also serve as a great bonus to all of this.
 Thank you, James Clement, for suggesting this program to me.
 Thank you to all of the organizers of Hive for putting together this wonderful program.

 If you notice mistakes and errors in this post, don’t hesitate to contact me at